Enterprise Decision Infrastructure

 Load-Bearing Assumption

 Regional demand absorbs the 18-month ramp.
-If demand lags, working capital pressure compounds before service levels stabilize.
+If demand lags, working-capital pressure compounds before service levels stabilize.

 Decision Architecture Map